-As the student completes the gradual RTL process, the school possesses several existing options to provide appropriate support.
+As the student navigates through the RTL process, the multidisciplinary team possesses several existing options to provide appropriate support.
 Informal academic adjustments, such as a reduced temporary workload or class schedule, provide short-term changes to the student’s schedule and correspond with Tier 1 support within a multi-tiered system of support framework (MTSS) (Halstead et al., 2013; McAvoy et al., 2018).
 Because most students fully recover from their concussion within 30 days, McAvoy et al. (2018) has suggested Tier 1 should be the primary level of support provided to students following a concussion as it is more efficient to implement than more formal supports provided at MTSS levels 2 or 3.
 For students who do not recover within the typical timeframe and develop prolonged concussion symptoms (PCS), more formal academic accommodations and modifications triggered at MTSS levels 2 and 3 are recommended (McAvoy et al., 2020).

-Multidisciplinary Participation

-Consistent across RTL position statements and proposed models is (a) the call for multidisciplinary coordination between the family, medical personnel, and school personnel to ensure successful RTL completion and (b) the consistent training of school staff (e.g., general education teachers, clinical support staff) to reduce the knowledge gap on supporting students in the classroom following a concussion (Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).
-Both Halstead et al. (2013) and McAvoy et al. (2020) stress the importance of first completing a medical evaluation, and, if available, a neuropsychological evaluation to establish the injury prognosis, which can influence the student’s RTL plan.

-Within the school, various RTL models have been proposed centered around multidisciplinary communication.
-Davies (2016) discussed one model, titled the School-Based Concussion Management Program (SBCM), where one dedicated liaison was responsible for the implementation and oversight of academic supports, communication between home and school, and progress monitoring for all students recovering from a concussion in the district.
-The SBCM model has not been evaluated empirically, but Davies (2016) concluded such a model may be more cost-effective for a district to empower one person or a team of individuals across to oversee concussion management across an entire district rather than identifying one person within every individual school.
-In the proposed model Cognitive Return to Exertion (CoRTEx), RTL is facilitated through direct coordination between the school speech-language pathologist (SLP) and athletic trainer (AT), where the SLP assesses academic needs and disseminates academic adjustments to the student’s teachers followed by weekly progress monitoring of symptom severity and academic needs; once the SLP clears the student from the RTL process, the AT commences the RTP protocol (Dachtyl & Morales, 2017).
-Like the SBCM model, CoRTEx has not been empirically evaluated to determine its efficacy, limiting its generalizability to schools on a broader basis.

 The RTL Necessities

 Position statements and proposed models highlight the key components of an RTL program that require empirical evaluation.
 In addition to multidisciplinary coordination and staff training, it is imperative to establish a method of identification for concussed students, especially for injuries that occur off campus in non-sporting events.
 Further, standardized methods of evaluating a student’s individualized needs following their concussion and throughout their recovery are warranted.
 Lastly, it is critical to develop criteria-based measurements to determine appropriate discharge from the RTL process.
 The identification of these RTL necessities directly influenced the present retrospective analysis of concussion data to inform the future of RTL.